dccircuit/IGME-330-Spring-2024/hw/hw-2.md

 # HW-2 - Audio Visualizer - *Ultimate Version*

+## PREVIEW VERSION!
+There are additional updates yet to be made to this assignment, especially in terms of scoring, but perhaps elsewhere.

 ## Overview
 - Build your ***ultimate version*** of the Audio Visualizer!
 - Your starting point MUST be the "done" version of [PE-07 - Audio Visualizer](../pe/pe-07.md)